itshanl/README.md/README.md

-# Hi there 👋, I'm Hannah Atuli
+# Hi there 👋, I'm Hannah Atuli.

 ## About Me
 I'm a passionated love learning new technologies and building projects that make life easier in through real time.